-You might be tempted to press right away, but the apples need to have the right consistency.
+You might be tempted to press right away (especially as a beginner cider maker!), but the apples need to have the right consistency.
 Storing them softens them slightly making them easier to process later, but also the longer chain sugars break down which is beneficial for fermentation.
 Once you can press the apple with your thumb and it leaves an imprint, the apple is ready to process.

 If any of the apples have cuts in them revealing the sugary flesh underneath, it’s likely they will grow mould and should be discarded (or eaten, or turned into apple cake if there are enough).
 Apples are best stored at fridge temperatures.

 I’m sure you can picture the image of apple pressing: a wooden basket press squeezing the juice out of the apples on a pleasant autumn afternoon.
 Before this can happen apples need to be scratted.
 This basically means milling.
 Whilst large cideries have industrial hydraulic presses which can crush apples whole, that may be a bit expensive and overkill for the home cider maker.
 Therefore we need to turn the apples into pulp for pressing.

 There is a range of scratters out there, from hand cranked mills to electric processors.
 The simplest method would be to get a builder’s trug and place the apples inside.
 With a big log or wooden post smash the apples into a pulp.
 It takes a bit of work so invite your strongest friends over with the payment of some cider once it’s ready.

 The pressing stage will separate the bulk of the juice from the apples, and the idea is to squeeze the juice from the pulp and collect it in a container.